Sex & Consent

 - Have they gone quiet?

+Everyone expresses themselves differently, so when in doubt, pause and ask.
+If something feels off, stop and check in.
+It’s always better to make sure than to assume.
 Even if you’re just feeling unsure, always check in – it’s as simple as asking a question and waiting for either a verbal or nonverbal response.

 What if you want to stop?